nicolafio/ait/readme.md

 > Stability in other versions is not guaranteed, but you can still try.

+_Because this project is still in alpha state, feedback is appreciated.
+Due to the lack of knowledge of how things work in Thunderbird, mess-ups may be very likely, therefore everyone is welcome to report any visual bug that might be found by opening an issue on GitHub._

+_You can also reach me on the [**#arc-thunderbird-integration** IRC channel on **chat.freenode.net**](https://webchat.freenode.net/?channels=arc-thunderbird-integration)._

 ## Features

  - Changes the appearance of the tabs and the toolbox to match the look found in the official [Arc Firefox Theme](https://github.com/horst3180/arc-firefox-theme);